BSW, AfD, Kellogg, Appeasement, and NATO

 But context is needed.
 These and other worthy efforts will likely not be enough to meet Lincoln's goals for CO2e reductions.
 Not when point-source emissions overwhelm them.

 Smithfield Packaged Meats Corp. in west Lincoln was given a local government permit this year for 38,554 annual metric tons of CO2e.
 In 2022, soybean processor Archer Daniels Midland in northeast Lincoln reported CO2e emissions of 158,580 metric tons.
-Just to offset the coal-fired ADM plant's CO2e output would require the equivalent of converting nearly 80,000 Lincoln households to heat pumps, or at least 35 square miles of additional carbon-sequestration on woodlands, grasslands, and wetlands.
+Just to offset the coal-fired (now gas-fired) ADM plant's CO2e output would require the equivalent of converting nearly 80,000 Lincoln households to heat pumps, or at least 35 square miles of additional carbon-sequestration on woodlands, grasslands, and wetlands.
 Doing the math is depressing.

 Theoretically, local governments can, by law, require stricter controls on point-source CO2e emissions than are required by the federal Environmental Protection Agency or by the Nebraska Department of Environment and Energy.
 A cursory review, however, suggests such measures are not under consideration.
 Point-source emissions are not given attention in the local Climate Action Plan.
 One reason may be that a 2019 local ordinance ceded the authority to the state.